-GDP Growth Rate in Ireland averaged 1.34 percent from 1995 until 2020, reaching an all time high of 23.70 percent in the first quarter of 2015 and a record low of -6.10 percent in the second quarter of 2020.
+GDP Growth Rate in Ireland averaged 1.42 percent from 1995 until 2020, reaching an all time high of 23.20 percent in the first quarter of 2015 and a record low of -4.80 percent in the fourth quarter of 2008.
 This page provides - Ireland GDP Growth Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Ireland GDP Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on October of 2020. source: Central Statistics Office Ireland
+Ireland GDP Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on January of 2021.

-GDP Growth Rate in Ireland is expected to be 3.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Growth Rate in Ireland to stand at 1.80 in 12 months time.
-In the long-term, the Ireland GDP Growth Rate is projected to trend around 1.50 percent in 2021 and 0.70 percent in 2022, according to our econometric models.
+GDP Growth Rate in Ireland is expected to be -1.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate GDP Growth Rate in Ireland to stand at 1.40 in 12 months time.
+In the long-term, the Ireland GDP Growth Rate is projected to trend around 1.20 percent in 2021 and 0.70 percent in 2022, according to our econometric models.